 How?
-You actually start to see their efforts.
-Let’s face it, it is not an easy world out there.
-When you say, thank you for everything you are doing, or, you’ve cooked a tasty meal, or, I know you are working very hard, or, I can imagine how you must get so tired by the end of the day, and so on, each such utterance brings you closer, it strengthens the relationship, it fosters love and understanding.
+You actually start to see their effort.
+Let’s face it; it is not an easy world out there.
+When you say, “Thank you for everything you are doing,” or, “You’ve cooked a tasty meal,” or, “I know you are working very hard,” or, “I can imagine how you must get so tired by the end of the day,” and so on, each such utterance brings you closer to each other, it strengthens the relationship, it fosters love and understanding.

 “He only speaks about food when something’s amiss or if he doesn’t like it,” she said.
 “So, when he’s quiet, I know he’s enjoying it.”

-“Initially, I would ask him if he liked my cooking but it irked him so I stopped asking,” she added.
+“Initially, I would ask him if he liked my cooking, but it irked him, so I stopped asking,” she added.

 Sadly, this is not a joke.
 I’ve quoted a real incident.
-To the waiter we don’t know, we say smilingly how delicious the food is, we tip, we appreciate, but to the one who’s closer to you, every courtesy is withdrawn.
+To the waiter we don’t know, we smilingly say how delicious the food is – we tip, we appreciate – but to the one who’s closer to you, every courtesy is withdrawn.
 See the disparity?

-When you make it a point to appreciate, the newness never fades away.
+When you make it a point to appreciate each other, the newness never fades away.
 And when something remains new, you never get bored of it.
 And when you don’t get bored, you never take it for granted.
 And when you don’t take the other person for granted, your relationship can never wither away.
 Yes, never.
 It’ll continue to blossom and spread fragrance.
 Appreciation is gratitude in action.